 Patients with tinea cruris who undergo an appropriate treatment course experience cure rates ranging from 80 to 90 percent.

 Failure of therapy and recurrence are the most likely complications of tinea cruris.
 They have been attributed to reinfection from close contacts, autoinfection from separate body locations, infection by uncommon species such as zoonoses, misdiagnosis, drug resistance, and non-adherence to the management plan.
 Steroid use may suppress the physical signs of tinea cruris, making the diagnosis more difficult.
 Also, chronic application can result in skin atrophy and telangiectasias.
-A secondary bacterial infection is another potential complication of tinea cruris.
+Secondary bacterial infection is another potential complication of tinea cruris.
 Majocchi’s granuloma is an uncommon complication of cutaneous fungal infections in which dermatophytes disseminate into the subcutaneous tissue secondary to skin breakdown, immunosuppression, or topical steroid use resulting in a deep, inflammatory disease.
-A dermatophytid reaction may result in an allergic response appearing on a separate location from the original tinea site.
+A dermatophytid reaction may result in an allergic response at a separate location from the original tinea site.